SETTING UP CSS FOR DUMMIES

 First of all, the use of CSS variables makes it easier to read.
 Who knows what “#3f6aea” means?
-Not many people!
-On the other hand, if I record this hexadecimal value in a variable called “royal blue”, it is much easier to understand what it corresponds to. ?
+Not many people apart from the webdesigner, webmaster or digital marketing professional you know!
+On the other hand, if I record this hexadecimal value in a variable called “royal blue”, it is much easier to understand what it corresponds to.

 The second and perhaps most important point concerns maintenance.
 Indeed, on the day you would like to use a slightly different royal blue, you will have to replace each line indicating “#3f6aea” with the new hexadecimal chosen.
 On the other hand, if you have stored it in a variable, you only need to modify the value of the variable to make the changes everywhere.

 Preprocessors such as SASS or LESS have been offering a variable system for CSS for some time now.
 In addition, they offer other significant advantages, such as more efficient nesting, Mixins or even small loops.
 However, these tools also have a serious disadvantage, compilation.
 Indeed, your SASS or LESS file must be transformed into a CSS file in order to be interpreted by web browsers.
 This compilation phase, complicating things, is of course not necessary in pure CSS.

 CSS : SEPARATING THE CONTENT FROM THE PRESENTATION

 The goal of web developers is to remove any presentation element from the HTML code, leaving it clear and semantically correct.